FLEX: A Largescale Multimodal, Multiview Dataset for Learning Structured Representations for Fitness Action Quality Assessment: Experiments

 \subsection{Video2EMG}

 \paragraph{Implementation.} Image data were prepared according to CoRe’s specifications; the key difference is that we applied a sliding‑window average to the sEMG signals to be temporally aligned per frame with the video.
-We used PyTorch’s pre‑trained ResNet‑50 as our feature extractor, generating a 2,048‑dimensional feature vector for each frame.
-These vectors were then passed through a lightweight convolutional layer followed by a single‑layer, unidirectional LSTM to predict the corresponding sEMG signal.
-The model was trained with mean squared error (MSE) loss, using the Adam optimizer (initial learning rate $1\times10^{-3}$), a batch size of 32, and 150 epochs for 6 hours on a single NVIDIA RTX4090.
-Meanwhile, we trained and tested the model's performance on 18 different muscles according to the sEMG collected (see in \autoref{tablex_emg_muscle}).
+We evaluated four Video2EMG models by combining two backbone feature extractors (ResNet-50, ViT-S/16) with two regression heads (LSTM, SVR).
+In the neural variants, frame-level features extracted by the backbone were processed by a single-layer LSTM (hidden size 256), and the final hidden state was passed through fully connected layers for prediction.
+In the kernel-based variants, features from 16 frames were concatenated into high-dimensional vectors and regressed to the EMG space using SVRs with RBF kernels.
+The models were trained and evaluated on 18 muscles according to the collected sEMG signals (see \autoref{tablex_emg_muscle}).
+Training used mean squared error (MSE) loss with the Adam optimizer (initial learning rate $1\times10^{-3}$), a batch size of 32, and 150 epochs, requiring about 6 hours on a single NVIDIA RTX4090.
+The Video2EMG experiments in total consumed approximately 24 GPU hours.